 Bespin was and still is, the ultimate Jedi Outcast map, despite all the choices at your disposal such as the Deathstar map and Yavin, none of them held a candle to FFA_Bespin.

-This map, which also happened to be the game’s “default” multiplayer map, while tiny and simplistic in nature, encapsulated all that JK2 had to offer, it had plenty of space to host frantic battles of both saber and guns, had ample spaces to engage in duels with, and it had the most emblematic spot of them all: The Pad.
+This map, which also happened to be the game’s “default” multiplayer map, while tiny and simplistic in nature, encapsulated all that JK2 had to offer.
+It had plenty of space to host frantic battles of both saber and guns, had adequate spaces to engage in duels with, and it had the most emblematic spot of them all: The Pad.

 The pad was the place where the majority of the duels took place, it was the perfect size and shape, with enough space for spectators—and well, if your duel wasn’t going the way you wanted it, you could always bait your opponent out and make them fall to a humiliating death.